This post may contain affiliate links. Read the full disclosure

 Continent Race was created by a kid, for kids!
 The award-winning board game is an easy-to-learn, fast-paced card game that allows players to race around the globe and collect countries from each continent.

-Explore the world with the 205 vibrant country cards that challenge children and adults alike, while playfully developing problem-solving, critical thinking, and communication skills learning geography.
+Explore the world with the 205 vibrant country cards that challenge children and adults alike, while playfully developing problem-solving, critical thinking, and communication skills while learning geography.

-The goal of gameplay is to match four cards from the same continent to get a set, keeping 7 cards in your hand at all time.
+The goal of gameplay is to match four cards from the same continent to get a set, keeping 7 cards in your hand at all times.
 The first player to get all continents and locate the countries on the map is the winner.

 There are different levels of gameplay for anyone who wants an advanced challenge too, plus a portion of proceeds from the sales of the game go towards the creator’s favourite children’s charities!

-Trekking The National Parks second edition game is perfect for learning about America’s national parks.
 The award-winning travel-themed board game was created by National Parks enthusiasts along with their board game developer son, to allow families everywhere a new way of enjoying the beauty of the National Parks together.

 It includes the national treasures in America from Acadia’s rocky coastline and Hawaii’s palm tree-lined beach, to Yellowstone’s geysers or Yosemite Valley!
 The Winner Of The Mensa And Parent’s Choice Awards has been popular with players around the world